graphile/graphile.github.io/src/pages/postgraphile/index.md

 ## Try it now!

-The fastest way to get a full GraphQL API up and running based on a PostgreSQL database schema.
+The fastest way to get a full client-facing GraphQL API up and running from a PostgreSQL database schema.

 ```js